-Pecans, walnuts, hazelnuts, ground nut or peanut and, sunflower seeds contain good amount of antioxidants.
+Pecans, walnuts, hazelnuts, groundnut or peanut and, sunflower seeds contain a good amount of antioxidants.

 Green tea contains high concentrations of catechin polyphenols.
-Green tea, a powerful antioxidant, has also been shown to be preventative against cancer, heart disease and high cholesterol.
+It is also a powerful antioxidant and is very effective against cancer, heart disease, and high cholesterol.

 Vitamins rich in antioxidants